rigetti/forest-benchmarking/docs/superoperator_representations.rst

    probability a particular (canonical) Kraus operator will occur (generally that probability depends on the state).
-This is helpful when sampling Kraus operators (you can test for which occurred accoridng to the order of these eigenvalues).
+This is helpful when sampling Kraus operators (you can test for which occurred according to the order of these eigenvalues).
 -  The :math:`\chi` matrix (in the Pauli basis) is very convenient for computing the result of Pauli twirling or Clifford twirling the corresponding process.